Dre Campbell Farm

 • Safety gloves

-When killing weeds with boiling water, the less exposed skin, the better.
+When killing weeds with boiling water, the less exposed skin there is, the better.
 This will help prevent accidental burns.

 Identifying the Weeds

-Make sure you know what you’re intending to get rid of before diving in, lest you inadvertently eliminate something you want to keep.
+Before you begin, make sure you know what you intend to get rid of, lest you inadvertently eliminate something you want to keep.

-Anything hit by accident, regardless of whether it is a weed or vegetable, will start to wither extremely quickly.
+Anything the hot water hits by accident, whether a weed or vegetable, will start to wither quickly.
 This method works best for sidewalks, cracks, between pavers, and the edges of your lawn and garden.

 Scalding hot water can also kill bindweed.